-Temples often had their own estates to rear the animals and fowl necessary to feed their staff, to provide offerings to the gods and to distribute to the hungry.
+Temples often had their own estates to rear the animals and fowl necessary to feed their staff, to provide offerings to the gods, and to distribute to the hungry.
 They were also given generous donations of cattle by kings and wealthy nobles and bureaucrats.
 It is thought that only the priests who sacrificed animals to the gods ate beef.

-Although they domesticated ducks, geese and (from Middle Kingdom) they do not seem to have used their domestic stock to produce eggs.
+Although they domesticated ducks and geese (from Middle Kingdom) they do not seem to have used their domestic stock to produce eggs.
 They did occasionally eat eggs, but usually those collected from the wild birds of the Delta marshes.

-Likewise, Fish was a fairly common element of the Egyptian diet, despite the fact that they were often considered to be unclean by wealthy Egyptians and the priesthood.
+Likewise, fish was a fairly common element of the Egyptian diet, despite the fact that they were often considered to be unclean by wealthy Egyptians and the priesthood.
 Herodotus states that priests were not allowed to eat fish, and fish were rarely given as offerings to the dead.
 In certain areas and at certain times eating certain kinds of fish was proscribed and the Ethiopian pharaoh Piankhi (Twenty-fifth Dynasty) apparently refused to dine with the fish-eating noblemen of Lower Egypt because of their diet.

-Yet the craftsmen at Deir el Medina had their own dedicated team of fishermen who supplied them with an amount of fish determined by their rank, and few species of fish were considered sacred.
+Yet, the craftsmen at Deir el Medina had their own dedicated team of fishermen who supplied them with an amount of fish determined by their rank, and few species of fish were considered sacred.
 Egypt also had a lucrative trade in dried and salted fish.

 Because of the heat, meat and fish had to be eaten immediately or preserved by salting and brining, drying, smoking or by the addition of honey, beer and (occasionally) fish roe.
 Herodotus confirms that “Quails, ducks and smaller birds are salted and eaten uncooked; all other kinds of birds, as well as fish, excepting those that are sacred to the Egyptians, are eaten roasted or boiled”.

-copyright J Hill 2010
+Copyright J Hill 2010